 As noted in Section 2.2.4.2, as a result of historical live-fire training activities, MMR east of Farrington Highway is considered a dudded impact area (USACE POH & USAG-HI, 2017b).
-A portion of the former Combined Company Arms Assault Course (CCAAC), including the Wolf, Coyote, and Buffalo objectives, falls within the Center Tract, and evidence of practice ranges constructed to mimic targets is present in the North Ridge, Center, and South Ridge Tracts at MMR.
-None of the firing points on MMR are on Stateowned land (USACE-POH & USAG-HI, 2017b).
+A portion of the former Combined Company Arms Assault Course (CCAAC) falls within the Center Tract, and evidence of practice ranges constructed to mimic targets is present in the North Ridge, Center, and South Ridge Tracts at MMR.
+None of the firing points on MMR are on State-owned land (USACE-POH & USAG-HI, 2017b).